-- It must have a clear and measureable outcome.
+- It must have a clear and measurable outcome.
 “Getting in shape,” “becoming financially independent” and “making a career change” all sound great but are weak goals.
 Instead, try “weighing 180 lbs. with less than 10% body fat,” “having one million dollars in my portfolio” and “getting out of the corporate rat race and working as a dance instructor at a hotel in the Caribbean.”

 - It must have a deadline.
 And by deadline, I mean a day that you’ll complete it on.
 “A few years,” “next year” and “before I retire” are not precise enough.
 You need an exact date such as “midnight, December 31st, Eastern Standard Time.”
 Yes, you need to be that exact because it tells your subconscious that you’re serious.

 - It’s very clear to you why you absolutely must achieve this goal.
 Perhaps being out of shape means that you won’t feel comfortable going on a beach vacation with your friends.
-Maybe not getting out of your high stress work environment can result in serious medical complications.
+Maybe not getting out of your high-stress work environment can result in serious medical complications.
 Whatever the reason, it has to be one where failure is serious enough in your mind that you’ll avoid it at all costs.

 So in order for this to be effective, you’ll need to ensure that you’ve chosen a goal that meets all criteria.
 If you goal doesn’t, then you may need to dig deeper by asking yourself probing questions.
-On one side you might find that the goal isn’t as important as you originally though.
-On the other side, you might realize how important it is to reach that goal and that alone might motivate you.
+On one side you might find that the goal isn’t as important as you originally thought.
+On the other side, you might realize how important it is to reach that goal, and that alone might motivate you.

 In the next part of this series, I’ll talk about the safety net and how it affects your goals.